jessemillar/class-notes/tech-201/lessons/lesson-20.md

 	- Merovingian means "red headed" with a fair complexion
 - Converted to Christianity
 	- Accepted Roman-Catholic authority
+- Encouraged intermarriage between the Germanic Franks and the Roman Gauls

 ### Charles Martel
 - Master (mayor) of the palace
-- Let a Frankish army into central France to combat an invasion of Muslims
+- Led a Frankish army into central France to combat an invasion of Muslims
 	- Last major invasion into Europe
+	- Given the name Martel as a reward which means "hammer"

 ## Carolingian Dynasty
 - Ended thanks to viking invasion